Chest | CT / X-ray

 What Can Imaging Show with a Small Pleural Effusion?

-On imaging, doctors do not stop at the label Small Pleural Effusion.
-They document how the area looks on CT / X-ray, whether it stands out from nearby tissue.
-Whether older scans show the same thing.
+Doctors do not stop at the label Small Pleural Effusion.
+They also describe how it looks on CT / X-ray and whether it changed over time.

 Small Pleural Effusion is present on this study.